 - No deviations from, or changes to, the protocol will be initiated without prior written IRB approval of any proposed amendments, except when necessary to eliminate immediate hazards to the subjects or when the change involves only logistical or administrative aspects of the research projects (e.g. change of the investigator).

-- The investigator will be required to report to the IRB any instance of:
+- The investigator will be required to continue to report to the IRB as follows:

 - Deviation from, or changes to, the protocol designed to eliminate immediate hazards to the study/trial subjects.

-- Changes increasing the risk to subjects and/or affecting significantly the conduct of the study/trial.
+- Changes increasing the risk to subjects and/or affecting the conduct of the study/trial significantly.

-- All adverse drug reactions that are serious and/or unexpected.
+- All adverse events that are serious and/or unexpected.

-- New information that may affect adversely the safety of the subjects or the conduct of the study/trial.
+- New information that may affect the safety of the subjects or the conduct of the study/trial adversely.

 - The investigator will also inform the IRB if there are any changes to the consent document as a result of any new safety concerns as the participants will need to be re-consented in that case.
 Any amendment to the informed consent document will be submitted to the IRB for its review and approval prior to its implementation.